Kurento/kurento/source/tutorials/node/module-platedetector.rst

 First of all, you should install Kurento Media Server to run this demo.
 Please visit the :doc:`installation guide </user/installation>` for further information.
-In addition, the built-in module ``kms-platedetector-6.0`` should be also installed:
+In addition, the built-in module ``kms-platedetector`` should be also installed:

 .. sourcecode:: bash

-    sudo apt-get install kms-platedetector-6.0
+    sudo apt-get install kms-platedetector

 .. warning::